choonchernlim/mac-dev-bootstrap/ANTIGRAVITY.md

-# GEMINI.md
+# ANTIGRAVITY.md

-This file provides guidance to Gemini CLI when working with code in this repository.
+This file provides guidance to the agy command when working with code in this repository.

 ## What This Repo Does